garrettwong/node-on-docker/README.md

 # On push to master, a trigger creation of a docker image via GCP Build Triggers
+## A build trigger has been added at the project path: cloud-build/builds
+## This will create an image in the gcr.io project container registry
 $ git push -u origin master